 There is no question that disciplinary action against a student, criminal penalties, or both can have a severe effect on a young person’s life.
 These penalties may prevent a student from graduating, from gaining admittance at another school, and from securing a job in the future.
 This can be a shocking and scary reality for both the young person and their parents.

 If you or your child has been charged with a crime while attending UD, or if anyone has alleged criminal or illicit activity, you need to take action quickly to hire an experienced attorney who has a history of defending young persons against charges.
 Even something as minor as a minor in possession (of alcohol) charge can have a negative ripple effect on opportunities.

 At the law offices of The VanNoy Firm, our experienced Dayton criminal defense attorneys have the experience and competence that you can count on.

-Do not wait to take action if facing criminal charges – call our law offices today for a free consultation about how you can protect yourself and your future.
+Do not wait to take action if facing criminal charges – call our law offices today for a consultation about how you can protect yourself and your future.